JoshuaFrancisco/Reversi-Website/README.md

 XAMPP - For Database, local hosting
 Notepad or Sublime Text for CSS/HTML/PHP/JavaScript files.

-A README.txt with instructrions on how to run these files are included in the repository.
+A README.txt with instructrions on how to run these files are included in the reversigame folder.
+All File names are named accordingly, and made to be self explanatory.